bm2-lab/SCMMIB_pipeline/README.md

 This SCMMIB_pipeline folder is a sub-project of SCMMIB project.
 The main project github folder is at https://github.com/bm2-lab/SCMMI_Benchmark.

 **SCMMIB_pipeline** contains:
-1. [preprocessing_scripts](preprocessing_scripts/): including scripts to generate the gene activity matrix for part of unpaired scRNA and scATAC integration methods, and a introduction to these scripts.
+1. [preprocessing_scripts](preprocessing_scripts/): including scripts to generate the gene activity matrix and downsample and scalability simulation datasets from all benchmark datasets, and a introduction to these scripts.

 2. [envs](envs/): including conda environment yaml files for 40 benchmark algorithms, and an example to use the env files.